-What got you interested in UX design?
-How come you enrolled in UX Academy?
+Hi Halie!
+What got you interested in UX design, and how come you enrolled in UX Academy?

 I’ve always been fascinated with the field of design and the potential it has to solve problems for people.
 I was introduced to UX through some family and friends.
 It sounded really complex, but it also intrigued me.
 I’ve always liked working with technology so designing digital experiences seemed like a great way for me to be able to utilize these skills to help others.